mlab817/ridemap-php/README.md

 This web application was developed through [Laravel](https://laravel.com) - a web application framework with expressive, elegant syntax built using PHP.

-This main purpose of this app is to bridge the mobile applications with the database.
+The main purpose of this app is to bridge the mobile applications with the database.
 It has only two main pages:

 1. Dashboard; and